Breens-Mbaka/Searchable-Dropdown-Menu-Jetpack-Compose/README.md

 }
 ```

-### :warning: NOTE: To use library please make sure you add the material 3 dependency in your app level module.
+### :warning: NOTE:
+- To use the current version of the library please make sure you add material 3 dependency in your app level module.
 This will be fixed in the next update.
+- Alternatively, you can use a previous version of the library so as to avoid this workaround.

 ### Usage